 Why you’ll love this Slow Cooker Stuffed Peppers recipe:

-- Easy dinner idea: With just a little prep work, you can pack these peppers in the crockpot and come home to dinner ready to go for an easy dinner option.
+- Easy dinner idea: With just a little prep work, you can pack these stuffed peppers in the crockpot and come home to dinner ready to go for an easy dinner option.

 - Simple ingredients: You won’t need to scour the grocery store looking for what you need because this recipe is made with simple ingredients.

 - Delicious and nutritious: Fresh peppers packed with protein, rice, cheese, and delicious spices, these stuffed peppers are not only delicious, but nutritious too!

 Packed with a variety of different foods, these crockpot stuffed peppers add flavor, texture and variety to your dinner ideas.